redpanda-data/redpanda/docs/www/guide-nodejs.md

 Note: please follow only this section.
 If you do the production section, it will optimize your machine for Redpanda, which might affect your experience with desktop applications and other services.
-Be especially careful with `sudo rpk tune all` you probably don’t want to run that on your personal workstation.
+Be especially careful with `sudo rpk redpanda tune all` you probably don’t want to run that on your personal workstation.